 Check out the online trail maps for a list of trails in the region.

-Go for a scenic drive: On your way here, take a drive down to Tatlayoko or Chilko lake for some spectacular mountain views.
+On your way here, take a drive down to Tatlayoko or Chilko lake for some spectacular mountain views.
 From Nimpo lake, take a drive over to the Precipice Canyon.
-Take a day trip to Bella Coola and drive down the famous Heckmann Pass (known as "The Hill") West on Route 20, through Tweedsmuir Provincial Park.
+Take a day trip to Bella Coola (some local travel restrictions may be in place ) and drive down the famous Heckmann Pass (known as “The Hill”) West on Route 20, through Tweedsmuir Provincial Park.

 BE A COWPOKE..

-...For a day, or several days on the range.
-We can help you arrange to horse-back ride at a nearby stable for an afternoon with Terra Nostra Guest Ranch.
-For longer trips you can book ahead to take a pack trip into the local mountain ranges with Rainbow Mtn Outfitters, Far Mountain Pack Trips or Six Mile Ranch.
+…For a day, or several days on the range.
+We can help you arrange to horse-back ride at a nearby stable for an afternoon.
+For longer trips you can book ahead to take a pack trip into the mountains with local outfitters.

 SOAR THE SKIES..